Kepi: Switzerland

 In Switzerland, the kepi was worn as a part of the dress uniforms of senior NCOs (Sergeant major and above) and officers (with additional rank insignia) until the 1995 army reform (Swiss Armed Forces).
 Since then, it has only been worn by senior staff officers (Brigadier general and higher).

 Thailand

-In Thailand, the kepi has been used with the study uniform and casual attire of police cadets at the Thai Royal Police Cadet Academy (RPCA).
+In Thailand, the Royal Thai Police Cadet Academy (RPCA) has adopted the culture of wearing the Kepi cap of the Gendarmerie police since about 1902 CE onwards. the kepi cap has been used with the study uniform and casual attire of police cadets at the RPCA.

 Non-military use

 Kepis also found their way into the uniforms of numerous railway and streetcar operators in the United States.
 From there it was adopted by other public transport operators around the world, including the examples given below: